stujo/rails_4_app_tutorial_notes/07-Authentication.md

 	* Redirect to things index on login
 	* Redirect to root route on logout

+* Add login, logout and register links to your nav menu, using helpers

+* Ensure that the login and register links are only visible to unauthenticated users

+* Ensure that the logout link is only visible to authenticated users

 __After__ you've made your changes, commit and push your branch up to your repo